sasmlange/Video-Tracking-System/configure.rst

 =================================================

-Adjusting the files is necessary if you want to customize the introduction/instruction text, the end text, or the admin site.
+Adjusting the files is necessary if you want to customize the introduction/instruction text or the admin site.
 Please note: Basic HTML knowledge is required to customize.